 Home ] Up ]

-Parasitics are almost always caused when an amplifier also behaves like a tuned-plate tuned-grid oscillator.
-The key to any oscillator is regenerative feedback has to exceed losses in the system.
+The governing criteria for oscillation is regenerative feedback has to exceed losses in the system.
 Low-Q circuits will oscillate quite well, so long as feedback exceeds loss.
-As a matter of fact, many oscillators operate with passive component circuit Q's under 1, RC audio oscillators being one common example.
+As a matter of fact, many oscillators operate with passive component circuit Q's under 1.
+R-C audio oscillators are a good example of very low-Q tuning systems that have no problem oscillating.

 The most problematic resonances in a vacuum tube are resonances in the grid circuit.
 This is because, as we probably all know, the grid voltage has the largest influence or control over the amplifying system.
 We can say "the gain is in the grid".